 American odds = -900

 (100 / 900) + 1 = 0.111 + 1 = 1.111

-The next step is to begin analyzing the odds.
-Sometimes online bookmakers make mistakes and you can take advantage of that.
-In this case it’s important to look through the match suggestions and without looking at the odds, but just by researching, choose your forecast.
+The next step is to begin analysing the odds.
+Sometimes online bookmakers make mistakes, and you can take advantage of that.
+In this case, it’s important to look through the match suggestions and without looking at the odds, but just by researching, choose your forecast.
 This way you are eliminating the chance to be swayed by the odds offered from the site.
-After that you can make your own example odds and only then compare them with those of the bookmaker.
+After that, you can make your own example odds and only then compare them with those of the bookmaker.

 If you notice a big difference and yet you are sure of your research, try your luck, sometimes even betting on the outsider or choosing some side bet which seems unnaturally high.
-Even if you don’t success, in the long run, it can bring you serious dividends.
+Also if you don’t succeed, in the long run, it can bring you serious dividends.
 This is precisely how the big player bet.

-Here you must focus on sites with the largest odds, as well as those with the largest odds for the outsiders.
-On such sites the small bet can bring you a large profit.
+Here you must focus on sites with the most significant odds, as well as those with the biggest odds for the outsiders.
+On such sites, the small bet can bring you a substantial profit.